My body, my story

 A book that fundamentally improved your relationship with your body?

-Without hesitation, that of my psychologist Zina Mebkhout , Eating without guilt .
-She helped me to soothe a lot of suffering, to accept being angry too, to set my limits and ultimately to access much more lightness in my daily life.
+Without hesitation, I would recommend the one by my therapist Zina Mebkhout, "Eating Without Guilt ."
+It helped me to soothe a lot of suffering, to accept being angry too, to set my boundaries, and ultimately to achieve much more lightness in my daily life.

 And more recently, the film Au Bain des Dames by Margaux Fournier, a must-see.
 That's how I want to grow old.